mohae/salted/README.md

 The `qa` environment is for QA environments.
 In the public repo, this is mostly a replication of the `dev` environment, with any dev specific stuff, like role and user, changed to qa.

 #### `prod`
-The `prod` environment is for production environmets.
+The `prod` environment is for production environments.
 In the public repo, this is mostly a replication of the `dev` environment, with any dev specific stuff, like role and user, changed to prod.

 ### Roles
 Roles are defined by grains.
 Currently there are two roles supported, `db`, for database servers, and `web`, for webservers.
 A machine may have more than one role.